-Whatever the soil moisture conditions at wheat planting time, there are a few important steps producers can take to improve their chances of getting a good stand of wheat:
+Whatever the soil moisture conditions, there are a few important steps producers can take to improve their chances of getting a good stand of wheat:

 - Proper tractor speed.
 It is best to use a tractor speed of between 5 and 6 miles per hour in most cases when drilling wheat, depending on the amount of down pressure on the openers.
 If higher speeds are used, the openers can tend to “ride up” in the soil every now and then if down pressure is insufficient.